 BC Children’s Hospital emergency physician Ran Goldman has treated children with acute asthma episodes and breathing problems in past summers as the brown haze of wildfire smoke drifted across the province.

 “The smoke is dense and it’s a change in the air that children aren’t used to dealing with,” Goldman says.
-“Depending on how long children are exposed to it, passive smoke inhalation can leave no long-term effects.
-Or, if they are close to the fire itself, it can be dangerous and leave a longer mark.
+“Depending on how long children are exposed to it, passive smoke inhalation rarely leaves any long-term effects.
+However, if children are close to the fire itself, it can be dangerous and leave a longer mark.
 Different bodies process the change in different ways.”

 Children are more susceptible to wildfire smoke for a variety of reasons.
 They have smaller lungs than adults and breathe more quickly.
 In very young children, their lungs are still developing and may be sensitive.
 Children are also generally more active than adults, especially outdoors.